AK-4O4/AK-4O4/README.md

 # Hi there, I'm Abdullah 👋

-I'm a passionate student developer focused on **Web** and **Mobile Development**, building projects that blend creativity with clean code.
+I'm a passionate student developer focused on **Web** and **Mobile Development**, building projects that might be useful.
 Always learning.

 ---